dacastillor/hackerranksql/README.md

 # hackerranksql

 In this repository I'm solving some exercises from Hackerrank SQL preparation.
-Inside each folder there is a PNG file which contains the exercise to resolve and a SQL file with its resolution
+Within each folder there is a PNG file which contains the exercise to resolve and a SQL file with its resolution

 ESP